MeltwaterArchive/ex_lsh/README.md

 ## Docs
 see [hexdocs.pm/ex_lsh](https://hexdocs.pm/ex_lsh)

+## Contributions
+Please fork the project and submit a PR.

 ## Credits

 - [SimHash](https://github.com/UniversalAvenue/simhash-ex) is a very similar, but less versatile implementation that is focused on short strings only.